shmul/lightningmdb/README.md

 ## lpack
 As a utility, [LHF's lpack](http://www.tecgraf.puc-rio.br/~lhf/ftp/lua/index.html#lpack) is included in the library.

-### usage
+### Usage
-The following is copied verbatim from lpack's original documentation
+The following is copied verbatim from lpack's original documentation.

 The library adds two functions to the string library: pack and unpack.